 The basis for communicating is typically a simplified form of English or “pidgin English”.
 It’s a version of English that contains expressions from various countries, e.g. “same, same, but different”.

 Serial expats are able to cope with these types of stresses better.
-The higher the number of changes an expatriate faces in their path then the greater their flexibility and competence for uncertainty becomes.
+The higher the number of changes a serial expat faced in their path, the greater their flexibility and competence for uncertainty become.

-A minimum number of 98 participants was required to build up a culture of serial expats within a 10% margin of error (confidence level 95%, normal distribution, large population).
+A minimum number of 98 participants was required to build up a culture of serial expats (confidence level 95%, normal distribution, large population).
 With 689 participants that requirement was met.

-The WVS conducted its research country by country (some with regional differences).
-The comparison is therefore made on a country base.
-A minimum number of 43 participants per country was required to conduct a comparison within a 15% margin of error (confidence level 95%, normal distribution, large population).
+The comparison was performed on a country base.
+A minimum number of 43 participants per country was required to conduct a comparison (confidence level 95%, normal distribution, large population).
 Three countries had a sufficient number of participants:

 - USA: 82